Economy of the Democratic Republic of the Congo: Special economic zones

 The DRC planned to establish special economic zones (SEZ) to encourage the revival of its industry.
 The first SEZ was planned to come into being in 2012 in N'Sele, a commune of Kinshasa, and will focus on agro-industries.
-The Congolese authorities also planned to open another zone dedicated to mining (Katanga) and a third dedicated to cement (in the Bas-Congo).
+The Congolese authorities also planned to open another zone dedicated to mining (Katanga) and a third dedicated to cement (in the Kongo Central).
 There are three phases to the program that each have their own objectives.
 Phase I was the precursor to the actual investment in the Special Economic Zone, where policymakers agreed to the framework, the framework was studied for its establishment, and to predict the potential market demand for the land.
 Stage one of Phase II involved submitting laws for the Special Economic Zone, finding good sites for businesses, and currently there is an effort to help the government attract foreign investment.
 Stage two of Phase II hasn't been started yet, and it involves assisting the government in creating a framework for the country, creating an overall plan for the site, figuring out what the environmental impact of the project will be, and guessing how much it will cost and what the return can be made on the investment.
 Phase III involves the World Bank creating a transaction phase that will keep everything competitive.
 The program is looking for options to hand over the program to the World Bank, which could be very beneficial for the western part of the country.